Sydney Mechanics' School of Arts: New premises

 In 1988 the SMSA moved out of its original home to Town Hall House, the first of a series of temporary homes over the next 12 years.
-Negotiations continued over the future of the building with a sale finally secured in 1996 to the Japanese consortium Kumagai/Sogo.

 The funds from the sale allowed the SMSA to purchase in 1996 Lincoln House across the road at 280 Pitt Street – a 10-storey brick building with street-level retail premises and nine commercial office levels.
-In March 2000 the SMSA moved in and occupied the first three floors of the building.